 17.12.11.
 Post Feb 22 quake flooding of a Madras St carpark, after a capped well burst

-Ten months later, Oct 2012, Heritage hailers would whine about Cranmer Court demolition, hoping for a stay.
+Ten months later, October 2012, Heritage-hailers would whine about Cranmer Court demolition, hoping for a stay.
 Cranmer Court would be demolished.
-Never mind Heritage hailers' public protests & court case, delaying demolition of serial quake trashed Christ Church Cathedral.
+Never mind Heritage-hailers' public protests & a court-case which delayed demolition of ruined Christ Church Cathedral.

-Across Chester St East: Oxford Tce Baptist Church, demolition site.
+Across Chester St East: Oxford Tce Baptist Church's demolition-site.
 Bare.
-Next to it was a boarded house, then another house with garden wall I'd seen months before, spray-painted: WE'RE OK.
+Next-door a boarded house, then another house with a garden-wall I'd seen months before spray-painted: WE'RE OK.
 Oxford Tce Baptist Church would be rebuilt by 2017.

 17.12.11.
 Oxford Tce Baptist Church, demolition site, Madras St, nr Fire Service HQ.
 Oxford Tce Baptist Church would be rebuilt by 2017